 TUBES VS. TEETH

 There are two types of snowshoes–ones that are a metal tube, often aluminum, or ones with metal teeth around the edges.
 If you’re snowshoeing in the PNW, show me your teeth!
 As you might have noticed in this winter wonderland Washington is currently experiencing, we get a pattern of snow which then melts, and in cold night temperatures re-freezes.
 Like a layered cake, you could be stepping through multiple days of snow-ice-snow, while other parts of the country just have feet of fluffy powder.
 This phenomenon has our snow dubbed “Cascade Concrete.”
 Try to snowshoe on a hill in snowshoes with a tube–I did once and slipped and fell down the hill!
 Metal on ice works for ice skates to slide, but not for snowshoes to grip.
 While you can buy tube snowshoes for cheap at Costco, you could be wanting to upgrade to a better pair if you ever venture on steeper terrain–so I advocate for “buy once, cry once” and shelling out a bit more to get a pair with teeth.

 MSR is known in the outdoors community as the gold standard for snowshoes, especially in this area.
 They are from Seattle and have been engineering snowshoes for our Cascade Concrete for more than 20 years.
 Since 1995, they’ve made a basic style, called the ‘Evo’ (formerly called the Denali).
 You can find these snowshoes often in rental shops or guided treks with the Forest Service and REI, which to me speaks highly of their quality.
-This is what I have used from the beginning and now own.
+This is what I have used from the beginning and now own a pair of.
 They are unisex and lacking a few features though, which could steer your decision.